-By the fundamental theorem of B. Fuglede [23] and T. Ishihara [35], harmonic morphisms were characterised as harmonic maps which are horizontally weakly conformal.
+By the fundamental theorem of B. Fuglede [21] and T. Ishihara [33], harmonic morphisms were characterised as harmonic maps which are horizontally weakly conformal.

-The next important step towards a better understanding of harmonic morphisms was done by P. Baird and J. Eells [6] who found the necessary and sufficient condition for a harmonic morphism to have minimal (regular) fibres (see Proposition 1.1.10, below).
+The next important step towards a better understanding of harmonic morphisms was done by P. Baird and J. Eells [5] who found the necessary and sufficient condition for a harmonic morphism to have minimal (regular) fibres (see Proposition 1.1.10, below).
 In the particular case of a map $\varphi : (M^m, g) \to (N^2, h)$ to a Riemannian manifold (N^2, h) of dimension two the result of P. Baird and J. Eells states that φ is a harmonic morphism if and only if φ is horizontally weakly conformal and its regular fibres are minimal submanifolds of (M^m, g) .
 This result was then elegantly formulated in the language of conformal foliations by J.C.
-Wood [65].
+Wood [68].

 The first classification results for harmonic morphisms were due to P. Baird and J.C.
-Wood (see [9]) who completely classified harmonic morphisms with onedimensional fibres from three-dimensional Riemannian manifolds with constant curvature.
+Wood (see [7], [9]) who completely classified harmonic morphisms with one-dimensional fibres from three-dimensional Riemannian manifolds with constant curvature.

-More recently, R.L.
-Bryant [13] proved that from a Riemannian manifold $(M^{n+1}, g), n \geq 3$, with constant sectional curvature there are just two types of submersive harmonic morphisms $\varphi : (M^{n+1}, g) \to (N^n, h)$ with one-dimensional fibres, namely either or
+Later, R.L.
+Bryant [14] (see Corollary 3.8.5) proved that from a Riemannian manifold (M^{n+1}, g) , $n \geq 3$, with constant sectional curvature there are just two types of submersive harmonic morphisms $\varphi : (M^{n+1}, g) \to (N^n, h)$ with one-dimensional fibres, namely either

-(i) there exists a nowhere zero Killing vector field tangent to the fibres of φ
+(i) there exists a nowhere zero Killing vector field tangent to the fibres of φ or

 (ii) φ has geodesic fibres orthogonal to an umbilical foliation by hypersurfaces.

-Moreover, the type (i) was new (whilst type (ii) was known to P. Baird and J. Eells [6]).
-However Bryant's proof is based on long calculations involving the theory of exterior differential systems.
+Moreover, the type (i) was new (whilst type (ii) was known to P. Baird and J. Eells [5]).

 We study harmonic morphisms by placing them into the framework of conformal foliations, an idea due to J.C.
-Wood [65].
+Wood [68].
 Unless otherwise stated, we consider only foliations of codimension greater than or equal to three.

 In Chapter 1 we present some basic facts on foliations which produce harmonic morphisms (i.e. foliations which can be locally defined by submersive harmonic morphisms).
-We recall Bryant's result [13] which states that a conformal foliation produces harmonic morphisms if and only if a certain one-form is closed (see Proposition 1.3.1).
-In particular, if the mean curvature forms of a conformal foliation \mathcal{V} and of its orthogonal complement \mathcal{H} are closed then \mathcal{V} produces harmonic morphisms.
+We recall Bryant's result [14] which states that a conformal foliation produces harmonic morphisms if and only if a certain one-form is closed (see Proposition 1.3.1).
+In particular, if the mean curvature forms of a conformal foliation \mathscr{V} and of its orthogonal complement \mathscr{H} are closed then \mathscr{V} produces harmonic morphisms.
 Following a suggestion of J.C.
 Wood we call a foliation homothetic if it can be locally defined by horizontally homothetic submersions.
 This is equivalent to the condition that the foliation is conformal and its orthogonal complement has closed mean curvature form.